This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You may be taken to a recovery room until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your incisions.
+A healthcare provider may remove the bandages soon after your surgery to check your incisions.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.